Yedidyar/file-search/docs/HLD-Go-File-Scanner.md

 **Unit Tests:**

-- All core components with >90% coverage
-- SQLite operations and schema migrations
 - File system operations and change detection
 - API client with mock server responses
 - Configuration parsing and validation